 Dental hygiene degree programs often have minimum ACT score and GPA requirements.
 They also typically require applicants to take specific college courses before being granted admission.
-Common prerequisite courses include anatomy and physiology, chemistry, English, mathematics, microbiology, sociology and psychology.
+Common prerequisite courses include anatomy and physiology, chemistry, mathematics, microbiology, sociology, and psychology.

-- Have a competitive GPA in prerequisite college courses.
-According to the American Dental Hygienists' Association, 74% of dental hygiene programs strongly consider college science GPA when admitting students.
-Having a high GPA is likely to be advantageous.
+Have a competitive GPA in prerequisite college courses.
+According to the American Dental Hygienists' Association, dental hygiene programs strongly consider college science GPA when admitting students.

 Step 2: Complete a Dental Hygiene Degree Program

-- Develop people and communication skills.
+Develop people and communication skills.
 These skills are necessary to interact effectively with patients and staff members and to be successful as an RDH.
 While in school, students can take advantage of courses in speech and psychology.
-These courses can help them develop the strong verbal and interpersonal skills that are needed to excel in this field.

 Step 3: Become Licensed